 What Countries Impose These Taxes?

 Comprehensive wealth taxes have never been implemented in the United States; however, several other countries around the world have implemented them.
-Many developed countries have repealed these taxes in recent years.
-Among OECD countries, there are just five countries that currently impose one.
-Even among these five countries there is variety in the way the countries define the tax rate and base.
+Many developed countries have repealed their net wealth taxes in recent years and among Organisation for Economic Co-operation and Development (OECD) countries, only four currently impose one: Colombia, Norway, Spain, and Switzerland.
+Even among these countries there is variety in the way the countries define the tax rate and base.

 Stay updated on the latest educational resources.